JustAnotherDevv/on-chain-accounting/README.md

 ⚫run `npm run dev`

-⚫open localhost:3000 to start using the app
+⚫open localhost:3000 in your web browser to start using the app